dalvangriebler/ssp4py/README.md

 `ssp4py` uses the [`mpi4py`](https://mpi4py.readthedocs.io/) as the backend.

-**_Hopefully it can speed-up your machine-learning tasks of data pre-processing data and training models._**
+**_Hopefully you can speed-up your machine-learning tasks for pre-processing data, training algorithms and testing models in Python._**

 ## To-do List